arnavkj1995/SFM/README.md

 by [Arnav Kumar Jain](https://arnavkj1995.github.io/), [Harley Wiltzer](https://harwiltz.github.io/), [Jesse Farebrother](https://brosa.ca/), [Irina Rish](https://sites.google.com/view/irinarish/), [Glen Berseth](https://neo-x.github.io/), and [Sanjiban Choudhury](https://sanjibanc.github.io/)

 This work proposes Successor Feature Matching (SFM) a state-only non-adversarial algorithm for matching expected features between the agent and the expert.
-Specifically, SFM derives a feature-matching imitation policy by __direct policy optimization__ via policy gradient descent, and \emph{learns} the state-only base features simultaneously during training.
+Specifically, SFM derives a feature-matching imitation policy by __direct policy optimization__ via policy gradient descent, and __learns the state-only base features__ simultaneously during training.
 This reduction to RL allows using any off-the-shelf RL policy optimizer-- as we conduct experiments with backbones analgous to TD3 and TD7.

 ![Alt text](figs/rliable_td7.png)

 ## Setup
 We use ```pdm``` to manage the dependencies.
-This repository makes use of Jax, Flax, Optax and Chex.
+This repository makes use of [Jax](https://github.com/google/jax), [Flax](https://github.com/google/flax), [Optax](https://github.com/google-deepmind/optax) and [Chex](https://github.com/google-deepmind/chex).
 Using the ```pdm.lock``` file, the dependencies can be installed by running the following commands:

 ```
 pdm venv create